Are campuses open and can I come on to campus to study?

 Single-use face masks must be disposed of safely.
 Please dispose of your used masks in the labelled waste bins located at campus entry points.

-What’s the correct way to wear a face mask?
+What’s the correct way to wear a face covering?

 You can read the Ministry of Health’s facemask do’s and don’ts.

-At Alert Level 2 the Government recommends wearing a face-covering in situations where physical distancing is not possible, like in shops.
-If you want to wear a face-covering on campus you can.
+If you want to wear a face covering on campus you can.
 It’s a personal choice.

 This includes fever and respiratory symptoms such as cough, shortness of breath, and difficulty breathing.